 If you do not meet the above entry requirements, the ‘Foundation leading to BSc Health Sciences’ is available one year full-time and will provide you with a relevant qualification that will allow you to progress to this degree upon successful completion.
 For further information about the Foundation course, please click here.

-The Chartered Institute of Environmental Health and the Institute of Occupational Safety and Health
+Accredited by: The Chartered Institute of Environmental Health and the Institute of Occupational Safety and Health

 School: Cardiff School of Health Sciences